MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-walkthrough-powershell.md

 ## Scale a Kubernetes cluster

-If you need to scale your cluster up or down, you can change the number of control plane nodes, Linux worker nodes, or Windows worker nodes using the [Set-AksHciCluster](./set-akshcicluster.md) command.
+If you need to scale your cluster up or down, you can change the number of control plane nodes using the [Set-AksHciCluster](./set-akshcicluster.md) command, and you can change the number of Linux or Windows worker nodes in your node pool using the [Set-AksHciNodePool](set-akshcinodepool.md) command.

 To scale control plane nodes, run the following command.